Tuurlijk/mot/docs/Plugins.md

 - Fetch time entries from external sources
 - Display these entries in the main time entry table

-## Plugin Location
+## Plugin Setup

+### Location

 Plugins are discovered in the following location:
 - **Linux/macOS**: `~/.config/mot/plugins/`
 - **Windows**: `%APPDATA%\mot\plugins\`

-Each plugin should be placed in its own subdirectory, with the directory name matching the plugin's name.
+Each plugin should be placed in its own subdirectory within the plugins folder.
+The directory name does not need to match the plugin's name in the manifest.toml file.
+MOT will use the name specified in the manifest.toml file for internal identification and display purposes.

-## Required Files
+### Required Files

 A plugin directory must contain: